huggingface/transformers/docs/source/en/model_doc/nougat.md

 - The quickest way to get started with Nougat is by checking the [tutorial notebooks](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/Nougat), which show how to use the model at inference time as well as fine-tuning on custom data.
 - Nougat is always used within the [VisionEncoderDecoder](vision-encoder-decoder) framework.
+The model is identical to [Donut](donut) in terms of architecture.

 ## Inference